Gravitational self-force with hyperboloidal slicing and spectral methods: Hyperboloidal slicing and radial compactification

 \subsection{Hyperboloidal foliation}

-We shall introduce compact, horizon-penetrating hyperboloidal coordinates $(\tau, \sigma, \theta, \varphi)$ through the use of scri-fixing and the \emph{height-function technique}.
-To constuct such coordinates, we follow the approach of Refs.~\cite{PanossoMacedo:2018hab, PanossoMacedo:2019npm} by first considering horizon-penertrating ingoing Eddington-Finkelstein coordinates $(v, r, \theta, \varphi)$, where $v = t + \rstar(r)$, that then can be suitably augmented to that reach both the horizon and null infinity.
+We shall introduce compact, horizon-penetrating hyperboloidal coordinates $(\tau, \sigma, \theta, \varphi)$ through the use of scri-fixing and the \emph{height-function technique} \cite{Zenginoglu:2007jw}.
+Following the approach of Refs.~\cite{PanossoMacedo:2018hab, PanossoMacedo:2019npm}, we begin with the horizon-penertrating ingoing Eddington-Finkelstein coordinates $(v, r, \theta, \varphi)$, where $v = t + \rstar(r)$, that then can be suitably augmented to that reach both the horizon and null infinity.
 Here we have first introduced the tortoise coordinate, which is defined by the relation $d\rstar/dr = f(r)^{-1}$.

-Rewriting the line element from \eqn{schwarzschild_line_element} in terms of these coordinates one finds the usual form \beq ds^{2} = -f(r)dv^{2} + 2 dv dr + r^{2}(d\theta^{2} + d\varphi^{2}). \eeq On the hypersurface along $v = \rm{const}$, the radial coordinate $\rstar \rightarrow -\infty$ would reach the (future) horizon ${\cal H}^{+}$.
-However, the hypersurface where $\rstar \rightarrow \infty$ (along $v = \text{const}$) is in fact at past null infinity, $\scri^{-}$.
-This is examplified, as in previous hyperboloidal treatements \cite{PanossoMacedo:2018hab, PanossoMacedo:2019npm}, by considering the ingoing and outgoing null vectors $k^{\alpha}$ and $l^{\alpha}$ in the spacetime:
+In these coordinates, the line element from \eqn{schwarzschild_line_element} takes the form \beq ds^{2} = -f(r)dv^{2} + 2 dv dr + r^{2}dw^{2}. \eeq Hypersurfaces along $v = \rm{const}$, extend from the future horizon ${\cal H}^{+}$ as $\rstar \rightarrow -\infty$ to past null infinity $\scri^{-}$ as $\rstar \rightarrow \infty$.
+This is exemplified, as in previous hyperboloidal treatments \cite{PanossoMacedo:2018hab, PanossoMacedo:2019npm}, by considering the ingoing and outgoing null vectors $k^{\alpha}$ and $l^{\alpha}$ in the spacetime:

 where $\nu$ is a free boost-parameter under a Lorentz transformation.
 One can fix this freedom when one switches to our hyperboloidal foliation.